pyeventsourcing/eventsourcing/docs/topics/process.rst

         assert order_id in app.repository

+..
+Todo: Command logging process application, that is presented
+.. as being suitable for use in both a multi-threaded Web
+.. application server, and a worker queue processing stuff, the
+.. worker or the Web application instance could have their commands
+.. distributed across partitions in a system at random.
+The command
+.. logging process could do that.
+A command could be the name of a
+.. method on the process application object, and it could have args
+.. used to call the method.
+An actor could be used to send a message,
+.. and the actor ID could be included in the command, so that when
+.. a response is created (how?), the request actor could be sent
+.. a message, so clients get a blocking call that doesn't involve polling.

 The MySQL database tables were created by the code above, because the ``Orders`` process was constructed with ``setup_tables=True``, which is by default ``False`` in the ``Process`` class.